What Can I Do If My Child’s Other Parent Refuses to Pay Child Support?

 Contact a Kane County Child Support Lawyer

-At Shaw Family Law, P.C., we understand how vital financial assistance from child support is to a single parent.
+At Shaw Sanders, P.C., we understand how vital financial assistance from child support is to a single parent.
 If your child’s other parent is not paying child support, we will help you take the steps to get you the financial support you and your child need.
 Whether you want to establish paternity, start child support for the first time, or enforce an existing child support order, we are here for you.
 Schedule a free, confidential consultation with a skilled St. Charles family law attorney from our firm by calling 630-584-5550 today.